GyakutenSaiban/GyakutenSaibans-Prank-Virus/README.md

 # GyakutenSaibans-Prank-Virus
 Simply just a prank that makes it look like you have a virus.

 To edit the prank, unzip "Gyakuten's Prank Virus.zip", go in the folder, select "cool shit in under 700 KB!", then select "Inner Machinations".
-Select "sussy bussy.vbs" and edit it in Notepad.
+Select "BRAIN POWER.vbs" and edit it in Notepad.
 You can edit the text as such: X=MsgBox("Message text",0+64,"Heading").

 ---------------MESSAGE BUTTONS---------------